Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Background

-\end{proposition} In words, \eqref{alg:constant_param_det} is an exact evaluation of a realization of \eqref{eq:nest_continuized}.
+where $e_k=e^{-(\eta+\eta')(T_{k+1}-T_k)}.$ \end{proposition} In words, \eqref{alg:constant_param_det} is an exact evaluation of a realization of \eqref{eq:nest_continuized}.
 Intuitively, exact access to the continuous process \eqref{eq:nest_continuized} is possible because gradient information is only queried at discrete times.
-Because the random times $\tk$ can be readily simulated, \eqref{alg:constant_param_det} is implementable.
 This direct correspondence between \eqref{alg:constant_param_det} and \eqref{eq:nest_continuized} is powerful: it enables convergence guarantees for a discrete algorithm to be derived via continuous-time analysis.
 This comes at the cost that even with deterministic gradients, the resulting algorithm is inherently stochastic, thus leading to non-deterministic convergence guarantees.